• Skip to main content

 Each issue focuses on one fiber art skill – spinning, dyeing, basket weaving…

-A stake weight is a heavy bar used to weigh the stakes when beginning a basket.
+A spoke weight is a heavy bar used to weigh the stakes when beginning a basket.

-A stake weight is like another hand – basket weavers often find themselves wishing for a third hand!
+A spoke weight is like another hand.
+Basket weavers often find themselves wishing for a third hand!

 Alternative: a hammer